 Gastroparesis (also called delayed gastric emptying) is a progressive disorder that causes food to remain in the stomach for longer than normal periods.
 Because the nerves that move food through the digestive tract are damaged, the muscles do not work as they normally would.
 As a result, food often sits in the stomach undigested.

 People who have gastroparesis have damage along their vagus nerve, a long cranial nerve that extends from the brain stem to the abdominal organs, including those of the digestive tract.
-As in other forms of diabetic neuropathy, damage to the vagus nerve impairs digestion because the impulses needed to churn food are slowed or stopped.
+As in other forms of diabetic neuropathy, damage to the vagus nerve impairs nerve function, and in this case digestion is impaired because the impulses needed to churn food are slowed or stopped.
+Gastroparesis is difficult to diagnose, and frequently missed in patients, therefore the prevalence of gastroparesis in people with diabetes ranges widely in studies between 5-65%.

 The following are gastroparesis symptoms: